 “So, what if we go to the International Court of Justice?
 You know, go learn something about crimes against humanity..”
 So started our planning for a day trip to Den Haag, which was really just an excuse of sorts to ride the trains around.
 About an hour from Amsterdam, I really wanted to go for a walk on the North Sea.
-I also have many pleasant memories there from trips in high school to a model United Nations conference that happened once a year.
+I also have many pleasant memories there, from trips in high school to a model United Nations conference that happened once a year.
 I think I once went as the Deputy Ambassador to Cambodia.
 A definite high point from high school.

-Being cold and gloomy, we decided to skip the long walk to the Halls of Justice and take a look at the Escher museum.
-This wasn’t something I was particularly interested in, but thought my husband would like it.
+Being cold and gloomy, we decided to skip the long walk to the Halls of Justice and look at the Escher museum.
+This wasn’t something I was particularly interested in, but I thought my husband would like it.
 I’ve seen enough Escher to last a lifetime of puzzles.
 I did go through it pretty darn quickly and headed over to a little pub to drink some beer while waiting for my husband, but I’d recommend it to get a chance to see the early work.
-It makes the latter stuff you already know well, fresher and more interesting.
+It makes the latter stuff you already know well, fresher, and more interesting.